This week's Agent Spotlight features Michael Bourret of Dystel & Goderich Literary Management.

 Interview with Michael Bourret at client Joelle Anthony's blog (02/2010).

-Please see the Dystel & Goderich Literary Management website for contact and query information.
+Please see the Dystel & Goderich Literary Management website for additional contact and query information.

-Note: These agent profiles presently focus on agents who represent children's fiction.
+Note: These agent profiles presently focus on agents who accept children's/teen fiction.
 They are not interviews.
 Please take the time to verify anything you might use here before querying an agent.
 The information found herein is subject to change.